abshamrat/webdriverio-cucumber-for-beginner/README.md

 1. Download the repository [here]() or clone the git repo — git clone https://github.com/shamrat17/cucumber-for-beginner.git
 2. Now go to the project folder `cucumber-for-beginner` then open `terminal` on that directory and write
 - `npm install` and press enter
-3. If you want to run existing features then on `terminal` write
+3. If you want to run existing features then open up `terminal` and write
 - `npm test`

 Now you are ready to write your own features.